 The PrEggNut Study

 Researchers at the the Telethon Kids Institute in Perth are investigating the relationship between eating eggs and peanuts during pregnancy and breastfeeding and allergy risk.
-They are working with a number of other research organisations around Australia.
+They are working with a number of other research organisations around Australia including the Murdoch Children’s Research Institute and SAHMRI.
 At the end of the study researchers hope to be able to make recommendations about how much egg and peanut women should eat during pregnancy and breastfeeding to reduce egg and peanut allergies in babies.

-If you are less than 23 weeks pregnant with one baby and live in Perth, Adelaide, Melbourne or Sydney (Australia) , you may be able to take part in this study.
-To take part you must also:
+Participants were invited to take part if they were less than 23 weeks pregnant with one baby and lived in Perth, Adelaide, Melbourne or Sydney (Australia).
+To take part participants must also have had:

-- have at least 2 family members (you, your partner or your children) with or with a history of medically diagnosed allergic disease (asthma, eczema, hay fever or food allergy); and
+- at least 2 family members (including a partner or children) with or with a history of medically diagnosed allergic disease (asthma, eczema, hay fever or food allergy); and

-- plan to breastfeed for at least 4 months; and
+- plans to breastfeed for at least 4 months; and

 - a “standard egg and peanut diet” group (typical for most women); or